 The morning preparations were at West Mill’s cottage which was my first time shooting in it.
-I must say it was a beautiful little house (located on site) and Laura and her squad had made themselves at home.
-A small dilator in the form of a hairdresser canceling left one of the squad rushing round to find a local hair salon and yours truly offered to be her personal chauffeur to make sure the morning stayed chilled.
+I must say it was a beautiful little house (located on-site) and Laura and her squad had made themselves at home.
+A small dilator in the form of a hairdresser cancelling left one of the squad rushing round to find a local hair salon and yours truly offered to be her personal chauffeur to make sure the morning stayed chilled.
 Apart from that small hiccup, the laughter coming from the girls was a joy to watch.

 As the day moved forward Laura & Dan treated their guests to a beautiful ceremony and they even had a four-legged visitor during the drink reception.
 I don’t think I’ve ever seen a bride look at a groom the way Laura did towards her fur baby, Teddy.

 As the evening dawned it was obvious the party was gonna get messy.
 So much dancing, alcohol & good times were shed on that dance floor that Laura decided to take a small rest on the floor in the middle of it all….Legends